Bob Lakso: Career

 Lakso was a star player for Aurora-Hoyt Lakes, playing football, cross country and track in addition to hockey.
 The NHL had changed its draft rules that year, making Lakso eligible for the 1980 NHL Entry Draft, and he was selected in the 9th round by his home state Minnesota North Stars.

 The following fall, Lasko began attending the University of Minnesota Duluth and he began his collegiate career slowly.
 A broken leg delayed the start to his sophomore season but, once he got back on the ice, Lakso began playing much better.
 The program changed coaches in 1982, and Mike Sertich's arrival changed the trajectory of the program.
 In his junior season Lakso was nearly a point-per-game player for a team that set a new program record with 28 wins.
 Unfortunately, many of those victories didn't come in conference play and UMD finished 4th in the WCHA.
 Despite the low finish, the team did receive its first bid to the NCAA Tournament where they were knocked out in the quarterfinals.

 Undeterred, Lasko was named alternate captain for his senior season and he produced his best season to date.
 His point production improved and he helped Minnesota–Duluth win their first WCHA title in 19 years of league play.
 The Bulldogs clinched the crown in a 4–2 thanks to a hat-trick from Lakso.
 UMD then won their first ever conference championship and received the second western seed in the 1984 NCAA Tournament.
-UMD was able to eek out a victory over Clarkson in the quarterfinals to make their first Frozen Four.
+UMD was able to eke out a victory over Clarkson in the quarterfinals to make their first Frozen Four.
 They faced a North Dakota squad looking for revenge but the two team's defenses held and overtime was required.
 It didn't take long for Lakso to find Bill Watson with a pass and the later ended the game early in the first extra session.